Pulmonary Embolism Treatment & Management

 Fondaparinux

-Fondaparinux has not been directly compared with subcutaneous UFH or LMWH.
-However, once-daily fondaparinux was found to have similar rates of recurrent pulmonary embolism, bleeding, and death as IV UFH, according to one randomized open-label study of 2213 patients with symptomatic pulmonary embolism.[77]
+Once-daily fondaparinux was found to have similar rates of recurrent PE, bleeding, and death as IV UFH, according to one randomized open-label study of 2213 patients with symptomatic pulmonary embolism.
+[103]

-With the exception of patients presenting with massive pulmonary embolism (defined by hemodynamic compromise), LMWH or fondaparinux is recommended over IV UFH.
+In general, the use of LMWH or fondaparinux is recommended over IV UFH and SC UFH.
 This is because of a more predictable bioavailability, more rapid onset of full anticoagulant effect, and the benefit of not typically needing to monitor anticoagulant effect.
 However, if uncertainty arises regarding the accuracy of dosing, factor Xa levels can be monitored to determine efficacy.

 Warfarin therapy